microsoft/computervision-recipes/image_classification/FAQ.md

 This depends heavily on the complexity of the problem.
 For example, if the object-of-interest looks very different from image to image (viewing angle, lighting condition, etc) then more training images are required for the model to learn the appearance of the object.

 In practice, we have seen good results using 100 images for each class or sometime less.
 The only way to find out how many images are required, is by training the model using increasing number of images, while observing how the accuracy improves (while keeping the test set fixed).
 Once accuracy improvements become small, this would indicate that more training images are not required.

+### How to collect a large set of images?
+See the notebook `10_image_annotation.ipynb` for a discussion on how to scrape images from the web, to use for model training and/or evaluation.

 ### How to annotate images?